Red Peter Hot Pepper Seeds - (Capsicum annuum)

 Red Peter Pepper - Spice Up Your Garden

 You should grow this chile despite its unusual shape.
 Appearances aside, this is a surprisingly good pepper with an excellent flavor balanced by a good amount of heat.
 Flavors are immediate and bright with almost fruity overtones showing up a few seconds later, just about the time the heat arrives.
-The heat builds steadily, equalling the flavors before beginning to subside a couple of minutes later.
+The heat builds steadily, equaling the flavors before beginning to subside a couple of minutes later.
 An excellent pepper for fresh, fermented or pickled uses to capture the flavor and heat.

 The Peter pepper is perhaps a bit too aptly named, as it matures into a long cylindrical shape with a bulbous end sharing an uncanny resemblance to the male organ.
 It ripens from green to shock-me-red.